Global Search

 events + attendees in one unified result list

 - Fragmented search.
-Separate pages for events vs attendees searches.
+Separate pages for events vs attendees.

 - Context-switching overhead.
 Different syntaxes and filter options per surface.